ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab01.md

 Let's start by creating a project in [IntelliJ IDEA](https://www.jetbrains.com/idea/):

 - Open IntelliJ and choose the "New Project" option.
-- Choose "Java" for the type of project and a suitable project SDK (>= 11.0.0).
-Click "Next".
+- On the left, choose "Java" for the type of project.
-- Do not choose any of the available project templates.
-Click "Next".
 - Name the project `helloworld` and choose a suitable project location.
+- Choose "Gradle" as the "Build System", "Groovy" as the "Gradle DSL", and deselect "Add sample code".
+- For the SDK, select any with version 21.
+If none is listed, you can download it directly from IntelliJ.
-Click "Finish".
+- Click "Create".

-The steps above will create a `.idea` directory and a `helloworld.iml` file.
-These are where IntelliJ keeps all the settings for your project.
+The steps above will create a `.idea` directory.
+This is where IntelliJ keeps all the settings for your project.
 Note that there is also a `src` directory where all the source code is stored.

-On the Project tool window (the frame on the left), open the `helloworld` folder, right-click the `src` directory, and choose "New > Java Class".
+On the Project tool window (the frame on the left), open the `helloworld` folder, right-click the `src` directory, navigate to `main > java` and choose "New > Java Class".
 Name your class `Application`, and include a `main` method, so that the code will look like the sample below.

 ```java
 public class Application {